eseropheoo/bbc-cucumber/README.md

 - To automate the bbc website using capybara, rspec and cucumber.

-- Using behaviour driven development to create a user journey of a fail sign in.
+- Using behaviour driven development to create a user journey of a fail sign in and register an account.

 - To add assertions to each step to verify if each field exists before implementing an action.